payu-india/CMS-Chatbot/reference/split settlements/split-during-transaction-using-_payment/index.md

 <tr>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>ccexpmon  <code>mandatory</code></p>
 </td>
-  <td style="border: 1px solid #ddd; padding: 8px;"><p><code>String</code> This parameter must contain the card’s expiry month – as entered by the user for the transaction.
+  <td style="border: 1px solid #ddd; padding: 8px;"><p><code>String</code> This parameter must contain the card's expiry month – as entered by the user for the transaction.
 It must always be in 2 digits or in MM format.
 For months 1-9, this parameter must be appended with 0 – like 01, 02…09.
 For months 10-12, this parameter must not be appended – It should be 10,11 and 12 respectively.</p>
 </td>
 </tr>
 <tr>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>ccexpyr<br><code>mandatory</code></p>
 </td>
-  <td style="border: 1px solid #ddd; padding: 8px;"><p><code>String</code> This parameter must contain the card’s expiry year – as entered by the customer for the transaction.
+  <td style="border: 1px solid #ddd; padding: 8px;"><p><code>String</code> This parameter must contain the card's expiry year – as entered by the customer for the transaction.
 It must be of four digits.</p>
 </td>
 </tr>
 <tr>